-Storying Groups are compromised of lay and clergy women who want to go deeper in understanding their stories through God's eyes.
-Each group, led by a trained facilitator, consists of 4-6 women who commit to meet over the course of approximately three months (each group's schedule is unique).
+Storying Groups are comprised of lay and clergy women who want to go deeper in understanding their stories through God's eyes.
+Each group, led by a trained facilitator, consists of 4-6 women who commit to meet over the course of approx. 3 months (each group's schedule is unique).
 When these stories are shared and heard through the lens of God’s grace, goodness, and truth, women are empowered and transformed, growing into into the leaders God intends them to be.

 The calling of a chaplain is unique but can often feel lonely.
 ACNA Female Chaplains meet virtually on the second Thursday of the month for fellowship, support, and encouragement.
 If you’re a chaplain who wants to connect with others in a similar call, contact Deacon Shelly Sorem at firstname.lastname@example.org to be included in the monthly gatherings.

 ACNA Clergywomen gather on the first Tuesday of the month via Zoom for one hour to connect with God and with one another.
 The format includes a speaker who shares on one of three topics: Leadership Development, Ministry Tools, or Soul Care.
 This is followed by small group discussion.
 The monthly gathering is offered once in the afternoon and once in the evening and is recorded for those who missed it.
 Contact Deacon Shelly Sorem at email@example.com to join.

 “The one who calls you is faithful, and he will do this.”

 OUR LEADERSHIP TEAM